container-job-runner/container-job-runner.github.io/_posts/quick-start/local-dev/2020-08-14-6-hello-world.md

 ```

 ## 3. Julia
-In the current directory, create the file hello-world.jl
+In the current directory, create the file hello-world.jl that contains

 ```julia
 println("Hello World!")